Date of Manufacture for Bicycle Components

 stamped separately on the face, perhaps standing for Suntour?"

-date code seems to provide the wrong year, look carefully to see if
+(or other) date code seems to provide the wrong year, look carefully

 Strong Seatposts